 If you’re looking to have a non-driving day of family fun while you're here in the Tetons with the flexibility of quick activities for all ages, look no further than Teton Village.
 Nestled at the base of Jackson Hole Mountain Resort, the Village is the perfect place to spend the day while playing in and around the mountain.
 Start with breakfast and finish up your epic top to bottom day with a perfect dinner where you can re-live the myriad of memorable adventures you had with friends and family.
 Here are some of ideas to help you plan your own special itinerary.

 Fuel up for your full day at Teton Village in the Mangy Moose’s RMO Café, or at the Alpenhof (hello, Nutella crepes!).
-Another option is to ride the Aerial Tram as soon as you arrive in the Village and take part in the tradition of delicious, made-to-order "Top of the World waffles" at Corbet’s Cabin atop Rendezvous Peak.
+Another option is to ride the Aerial Tram (buy tickets on-line and save)as soon as you arrive in the Village and take part in the tradition of delicious, made-to-order "Top of the World waffles" at Corbet’s Cabin atop Rendezvous Peak.

 Gosh, where to start?

 If it’s a Thursday or Saturday morning—and you have an avid yogi in your group—there is a yoga class offered on those mornings from 9:30-10:30 a.m. on the Deck atop the Bridger Gondola.
 That’s kind of a once-in-a-lifetime thing, right?
 Participants can sign up online or at the register in Teton Village Sports; $30 per person.